vgeck/progressBar/README.md

 elements for the 100 iterations.\n
 The progress bar is initialized with:

-    from progressBar import ProgressBar
+    from progressbarsimple import ProgressBar

-    progressBar = ProgressBar(nElements = 10, nIterations = 100)
+    myProgressBar = ProgressBar(nElements = 10, nIterations = 100)

 The progressBar is updated within the for loop with the iterator i:

-    progressBar.progress(i)
+    myProgressBar.progress(i)

 The full code for the examples is:

-    from progressBar import ProgressBar
+    from progressbarsimple import ProgressBar

-    progressBar = ProgressBar(nElements = 10, nIterations = 100)
+    myProgressBar = ProgressBar(nElements = 10, nIterations = 100)
     for i in range(100):
         foo()
-        progressBar.progress(i)
+        myProgressBar.progress(i)

-For more information on how to use the progress bar see the 2 example files.
+For more information on how to use the progressbarsimple see the 2 example files.